 -friendly Bushwick, and enjoy a New American tasting menu featuring courses from caviar to cavatappi.
 Want something more casual?
 Grab a table at Roberta’s and order some creative Neapolitan-style pizzas.

 Las Vegas has an irrefutable reputation as America’s party city, so if you’re spending your honeymoon there, you might as well embrace it!
-Dance and drink the night away at LGBTQ hot spots like Bastille, The Tropicana, The Garage, and Bastille on 3rd.
+Dance and drink the night away at LGBTQ hot spots like The Tropicana or The Garage.
 Enjoy pure Vegas opulence at one of the Cirque du Soleil performances, or get a taste of Broadway at The Smith Center for the Performing Arts, a new state of the art theater right downtown.
 Take advantage of all the celebrity chef-owned restaurants in Vegas (hi, Giada!) and reserve a table at Joel Robuchon, Cafe 6, or Payard Patisserie for an unforgettable dining experience.

 Vegas is, of course, famous for its casinos, so make sure you check out some of the city’s luxurious offerings, like The Venetian, MGM Grand, and the Bellagio.
 Take a trip to the top of the Stratosphere Tower, the tallest observation tower in America.
 And even though you’re on your honeymoon, you should definitely check out the Little White Wedding Chapel.
 It’s a great place to take a cute couple photo…or even renew your vows!